Elbow Conditions We Treat

 - Difficulty twisting door knobs

-- Elbow pain with shaking hands
+- Elbow pain when shaking hands

 Tennis Elbow — Lateral Epicondylitis

 Tennis elbow is an inflammation of the tendons that join the forearm muscles on the outside of the elbow.
 The forearm muscles and tendons become damaged from overuse — repeating the same motions again and again.
 This leads to pain and tenderness on the outside of the elbow.
 Repetitive motions are the most common cause for this common condition with the extensor carpi radialis muscle most commonly being involved.
-When microscopic tears occur to the extensor muscles and tendons happens from overuse, pain and inflammation occurs.
+When microscopic tears occur to the extensor muscles and tendons from overuse, pain and inflammation occur.

 - Pain on the inside of the elbow

-- Weakness with grip strength
+- A weakness with grip strength

 - Pain with racquet grip, shaking hands